Executive and Administrative Staff

 Senior Manager, Technology and Digital Media

-Diana joined HOP in 2011 and is currently the Manager of Technology and Digital Media.
+Diana joined HOP in 2011 and is currently the Senior Manager of Technology and Digital Media.
 In addition to facilitating training, providing consultation services, and developing resources, Diana is HOP’s technology guru and manages HOP’s website, serves as an admin to HOP’s Salesforce database, and designs HOP’s resources.
 While at HOP, she led the development of the Planning and Evaluating Integrated Community Health Outreach Programs Curriculum.
 She also co-authored HOP’s Affordable Health Insurance Outreach and Enrollment Curriculum, which was used to train outreach and enrollment workers in 17 states in the U.S. and Puerto Rico within the first year of the Affordable Care Act.
 Prior to working with HOP, Diana launched and spent two years coordinating a program at Apicha, a Federally Qualified Health Center in New York City, to increase the overall health and well-being of the priority population through community health education, health provider cultural competency training, community outreach, and youth mentorship.
 She also provided HIV testing and counseling to individuals in the field and at the Apicha clinic.
 In 2007, Diana received the New York City Human Rights Fellowship, hosted by the Urban Fellows, to create a content-based English Speakers of Other Languages (ESOL) curriculum on immigrant employment rights for the New York City public library systems.
 Diana received her undergraduate degree from Sarah Lawrence College.
 Diana currently volunteers as a bike mechanic at Biketopia Berkeley, a community- and volunteer-run workshop.
 In her free time, she enjoys taking photographs, cooking, and camping.
 Diana is fluent in Mandarin Chinese.